Posted on Leave a comment

 Like it says on the Dry Lube can: this stuff works great on things like table saw blades, miter saw blades, and other stuff you want to keep dust free.
 I’ve seen a noticeable difference in how my saws cut after applying a little bit of it.

 Small metal parts that I stock and sell get hit with Corrosion Inhibitor too.
-If you buy something from us, like Small Ruger Screws, they will arrive with a coating of this stuff.
+If you buy something from us, like Small Ruger Screws, they will arrive with a light coating of this stuff.
+I don’t use the corrosion inhibitor everyday, and maybe there is something better out there, but I’m still working through my first can of the stuff I bought a while back.

-The third one I have sitting around is Specialist Electric Contact cleaner.
-I’ve used it to blast gunk out of automotive electrical connectors & parts… just can’t find the can right now.
-Maybe I used it up and it’s time to buy another?
+The third type I have sitting around is Specialist Electric Contact cleaner.
+I’ve used it to blast gunk out of automotive electrical connectors & parts.

 So is WD-40 good or bad?
 Well what WD-40 are you talking about?
 What is the application?
 I’d say WD-40 company products, are pretty good values, when you understand them and use them correctly.
 Like anything: if you want success, you need to be smarter than what you are operating.
 Start by reading the instructions!